RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/02-Flight-Variables/06-move-with-parameter.md

 ##### Description

-Moves the CoDrone mini for a specific duration of time after flight variables have been set.
+Moves CoDrone Mini for a duration in seconds in the direction set by the flight variables.

 ##### Parameters

-None
+**duration**: positive integer in seconds <br />

 ##### Returns